mirai73/obsidian-genii-assistant-plugin/src/README.md

 2. Command Processing: The plugin's command system (`src/scope/commands.ts`) interprets the user's action and routes it to the appropriate service.

-3. Text Generation: The `TextGenerator` service (`src/services/text-generator.ts`) handles the core text generation functionality:
+3. Text Generation: The `GeniiAssistant` service (`src/services/text-generator.ts`) handles the core text generation functionality:

    - It prepares the context and prompt based on the user's input and note content.
    - Sends a request to the configured LLM provider through the appropriate `LLMProvider` implementation.
    - Receives the generated text from the LLM.